 - 1 tub of whipped topping

-- Prepare the angle food cake according to the box directions.
+- Prepare the angel food cake according to the box directions.
 Let cool completely

 - Make the jello according to the box directions and let cool, but not set

-- Drizzle the jello over the cake pieces and then chill in the refrigerator until set
+- Drizzle the jello over the cake pieces and then chill in the refrigerator for a few hours, covered.

 - Make the vanilla pudding according to the package directions